YinJC/uk-tex-faq/FAQ-repeatgrf.md

----
-layout: page
-title: Repeated graphics in a document
+# Repeated graphics in a document
----

 A logo or ''watermark'' image, or any other image that is repeated in your document, has the potential to make the processed version of the